Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, NBA picks and more

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-Week 8 of the NFL schedule gets underway with a 'Thursday Night Football' matchup between the Minnesota Vikings and Los Angeles Chargers at 8:15 p.m.
+The Week 8 NFL schedule gets underway with a 'Thursday Night Football' matchup between the Minnesota Vikings and Los Angeles Chargers at 8:15 p.m.
 ET from SoFi Stadium in Inglewood, Calif.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-The sports schedule also includes NBA Opening Night action with the Houston Rockets battling the defending champion Oklahoma City Thunder at 7:30 p.m.
-ET, and the Golden State Warriors taking on the Los Angeles Lakers beginning at 10 p.m.
+The sports schedule also includes NBA action with 12 games on the docket, including Philadelphia at Boston at 7:30 p.m.
+ET and San Antonio at Dallas at 9:30 p.m.
 ET.
 There are also 2025-26 NHL season and college football games to consider on the best DFS apps.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.